codebytere/talks/nodevember-2017/script.md

 The promise error stack also somewhat misleading, in that the only function name it contains is `doSomething()` which doesn't really help in determining which call of that function caused the error.
 Conversely, the error stack from `async/await` points to the function that contains the error.
 When you’re trying to use error logs coming from some server to debug code, this is invaluable.
 In such cases, knowing the error happened in a specific call of `someFunction()` is significantly better than knowing that the error came from somewhere in a long line of `.then`'s.

-# Comparing Async Approaches

-## When Do I Want To Use Each?
+# Slide 20

+So, wrapping up!

+# Slide 21
-First, our brains plan things out in sequential, blocking, single-threaded semantic ways, but callbacks express asynchronous flow in a rather nonlinear, non-sequential way, which makes reasoning properly about such code much harder.
-Bad to reason about code is bad code that leads to bad bugs.

-Callbacks: lack of sequentiality and lack of trustability.

-Callbacks tend to be more verbose and coordinating multiple asynchronous requests concurrently can lead to callback hell if you're not actively modularizing your functions.
-Error handling and tracing tends to be less straightforward and even confusing since there could be many Error objects that all go back to a single error further down the call stack.
-Errors, also need to be passed back to the original caller that can also lead to some head scratching when determining where the original Error was thrown if anonymous functions were used in the callback chain.
-One of the benefits of callbacks is that they are just plain old functions and don't require any additional understanding beyond knowing how an asynchronous operation works.
+Our brains plan things out in sequential, blocking, single-threaded semantic ways, but callbacks express asynchronous flow in a rather nonlinear, non-sequential way, which makes reasoning properly about such code much harder.
+Callbacks suffer from lack of sequentiality and lack of trustability, but they are good in situations where you may just be performing a simple request that's always asynchronous.
+They're just plain functions, so they also don't require any additional understanding beyond knowing how an asynchronous operation works.
+They also tend to be more verbose, so coordinating multiple asynchronous requests concurrently can lead to callback hell if you're not actively modularizing your functions.
+Dealing with errors also tends to be more confusing since there could be many Error objects that all go back to a single error further down the call stack.

-Promises are great for:

-- Monitoring synchronous operations
-- That need to notify only once (usually completion or error)
-- Coordinating or managing multiple asynchronous operations such as sequencing or branching async operations or managing multiple operations in flight at the same time
-- Propagating errors from nested or deeply nested async operations
-- Getting code ready for the use of async/await (or using it now with a transpiler)
-- Operations that fit the Promise model where there are only three states: pending, fulfilled and rejected and where the state transitions from pending => fulfilled or from pending => rejected can then not change (a single one-way transition).
-- Dynamically linking or chaining asynchronous operations (such as do these two async operations, examine the result, then decide which other async operations to do based on the intermediate result)
-- Managing a mix of asynchronous and synchronous operations
-- Automatically catching and propagating upwards any exceptions that occur in async completion callbacks (in plain callbacks these exceptions are sometimes silently hidden).

-# Wrapping Up

-## What's the Takeaway?
+Promises are easier to reason about, although they still have their downsides.
+They're especially useful for coordinating or managing multiple asynchronous operations, propagating errors from nested or deeply nested async operations, and dynamically chaining asynchronous operations, ie those where you would do something asynchronous, examine output, and then do other asynchronous things based on the intermediate value.
+Errors and error stacks in promises can be a challenge, because they can behave unintuitively in the way they print errors when they're thrown.They brought new changes to the javascript engine, and paved the way for later innovations like `async/await.`

+This latest async pattern is essentially syntactical sugar on promises, but it allows for far more intuitive reading of asynchronous code.
+They also improve error handling compared to traditional promises, and can be handled with simple `try-catch` blocks.
+It's so easy to use `async/await` for asynchronous operations that one of its slight dangers is that you'll forget you're dealing with asynchronous code at all.

+Ultimately, the best tool to use is the one for the job you're doing, but now I hope you'll have a firmer grasp on what exactly makes each of these tools a best fit for certain jobs, and be able to use them with a deeper understanding of what's going on at a granular level.

 Thank you!